matthewvcarey1/rangesum/README.md

 This tests that the function (using Gauss's formula) used to calculate the result really does return the same result as labouriously adding all the values together.

+## Efficiency

+The calculation of the sum has an Efficiency of Big O 1.
+However big the range is (within the bounds of Python Integers) it should take about the same time.

 ## Assumptions

 I have assumed that all the ranges start at 0 that this function will sum.
 This is what the output of range(number) outputs.